 The historic market hall of Sarajevo is situated in the pedestrian zone, the Ferhadija, close to Trg oslobođenja.
-As it was built in austro-hungarian time its name was officially “Markthalle für Sarajevo” (market hall for Sarajevo) – but the citizens converted the name over time from “Markthalle” to “Markale”.
-The construction started in 1832 and architect August Butsch created a building in Renaissance Revival architectural style which was opened in 1895.Continue reading “Markale: The tragedy that ended the war”
+As it was built in Austro-Hungarian time its name was officially “Markthalle für Sarajevo” (market hall for Sarajevo) – but the citizens converted the name over time from “Markthalle” to “Markale“.
+Architect August Butsch created a building in Renaissance Revival architectural style which was opened in 1895.Continue reading “Markale: The tragedy that ended the war”

 When walking through Sarajevo with open eyes you will recognize some ruins where nature reclaims its territory and trees growing within concrete structures.
 You will even find facades with plenty of bullet holes and also within cable cars the heritage of the war is still visible.

 Most sights in Sarajevo can easily be reached on foot.
 But if you are tired or want to get a bit afar from the city center, you can use the tramway (busses are also available).
 The streetcars are often older models imported from other european towns.
 Riding the tramway is quite easy, because there is only one route through Sarajevo: Beginning in Ilidža, following the main road and the Miljacka and then turning around the city center.

 If you’re about to try original bosnian dishes and in need of a more quit place, try Restoran “Pod Lipom” in Sarajevos old osman district.
 Set aside in a tiny street of Baščaršija the traditional Ćevapi are great and the meat balls included in Sarajevski sahan are definitly worth a detour.Continue reading “Restoran “Pod lipom””